IKEA effect: Why it matters in business?

 What do we understand by the IKEA effect?

-There something very satisfying about making things on our own, or at least contribute to its making.
+There is something very satisfying about making things on our own, or at least contributing to its making.
 The IKEA effect revolves around the same concept.

-The effect describes how we humans have a tendency to value an object or thing more if we made or assembled it by ourselves.
+The effect describes how we humans have a tendency to value an object or thing more if we make or assemble it by ourselves.
 The IKEA effect is a cognitive bias named after Swedish furniture giant, where a customer values something more if they have made or assembled it themselves.

 IKEA Effect Example